Princess Catherine of Württemberg

-Princess Catherine Frederica Charlotte of Württemberg (Stuttgart, 24 August 1821 – Stuttgart, 6 December 1898) was a daughter of William I of Württemberg and Pauline Therese of Württemberg.
+Princess Katharina Friderikke Charlotte of Württemberg (Stuttgart, 24 August 1821 – Stuttgart, 6 December 1898) was a daughter of William I of Württemberg and Pauline Therese of Württemberg.
 She was the mother of William II of Württemberg.

 Family

-Catherine was the eldest of three children born to William I of Württemberg by his third wife and cousin Pauline Therese of Württemberg.
+Katharina was the eldest of three children born to William I of Württemberg by his third wife and cousin Pauline Therese of Württemberg.
 Her two siblings were Charles I of Württemberg and Augusta, Princess of Saxe-Weimar-Eisenach.
 She also had two half-siblings from her father's previous marriage to Catherine Pavlovna of Russia: Marie and Sophie, the future Queen consort of the Netherlands.

 Marriage

 On 20 November 1845, Catherine married her first cousin, Prince Frederick of Württemberg.
 He was a son of Prince Paul of Württemberg and Princess Charlotte of Saxe-Hildburghausen.
 The marriage was meant to strengthen ties between the main branch of the Württemberg family and the next possible heir to the throne.
 As the marriage seemingly predicted, they had one son, who would eventually succeed her childless brother Charles as King of Württemberg: